kokosing/git-gifi/README.md

 	# after code review
 	git feature-finish

-In near future **git feature-publish** will create a pull request in github.
+In order to create a pull request during **git feature-publish**, please do **git feature-configure** first and enable pull request creation.